What does Althea mean?

 From Althaia, and of a different root from Alethea.
 The name is derived from a shrub that is also called a marshmallow.
 Greek mythology: mother of Meleager.
 The name was revived in the 17th century by poet Richard Lovelace, as a poetic name for his beloved.
 Tennis celebrity Althea Gibson.

 Althea is a very prominent first name for women (#790 out of 4276, Top 18%) but an unusual last name for both adults and children.
 (2000 U.S. Demographics)

-Popular related forms of Althea are Aleta, Aletha, Altha and Thea (#776 the previous year).
-Usage of these forms of Althea was well-received among parents during the years 1880-1889 (adoption of 0.28%) and is somewhat less today (adoption 0.04%, 84% less).
-Althea has generally been preferred by parents, though Thea has become popular as well, while Aleta, Aletha, Altha and Althea are now less popular.
+Popular related forms of Althea are Aleta, Aletha, Alethea, Alethia, Aletta, Altha, Eltha and Thea (#776 the previous year).
+Adoption of these forms of Althea was well-received among parents in the 1910s and is now significantly diminished.
+Thea has generally been preferred by parents, while versions such as Althea are now less popular.

-Suggested similar baby names are Aithnea, Alaida, Alamea, Alda▼, Aldea, Alea, Aleda, Aleea, Aleetheea, Aleida, Alexea, Alicea, Alida▼, Alidee, Alidia, Alita, Alitheea, Alitia, Allda, Alleda, Allida, Allta, Allyda, Aloha, Alpha▼, Alta▼, Alurea, Alyda, Amalthea, Annthea, Anthe, Anthea, Antheia, Antheya, Anthia, Anuhea, Artha, Artheia, Astrea, Atha, Athena▲, Bethea, Mathea and Olethea.
+Suggested similar names are Aithnea, Alaida, Alamea, Alda▼, Aldea, Alea, Aleda, Aleea, Aleetheea (see Alice), Aleida, Alexea, Alicea, Alida▼, Alidee, Alidia, Alita, Alitheea (see Alice), Alitia, Allda, Alleda, Allida, Allta, Allyda, Aloha, Alpha▼, Alta▼, Alurea, Alyda, Amalthea, Annthea (see Anthea), Anthe, Anthea, Antheia, Antheya, Anthia, Anuhea, Artha, Artheia, Astrea, Atha, Athena▲, Bethea, Mathea and Olethea.
 These names tend to be less commonly used than Althea.